andyferris/BufferedArrays.jl/README.md

 The main caveats seem to be:

+ * **Only works for isbits element types.** I have no idea how to register that a region of memory contains pointers that the GC should care about, or how to unregister that upon finalization.

  * Double inderiction resulting from the fact that the `Buffer` is a `type` containing a pointer.
 Future work on the Julia compiler which would inline the pointer in the `Buffer` to the stack would remove the double indirection.